For 101 hostages it is still October 7: Hostage families protest outside PM's home

 “101 hostages are still there, and I think what Carmel would have wanted is not for us to avenge her death and not to be sorry for the fact that we didn’t save her, but to focus on the hostages that are still alive and that we can still save, and the hostages that we can bring back and bury here in Israel.”

-Dickmann talked about Gat's attempts to take care of the other hostages with her in captivity.
-"Even in the darkest of times and in the darkest of places, she found the strength within her to be strong for them.
-That was the most important thing; this is still the most important thing - for us to be strong for the hostages who are there."
+Dickmann talked about Gat’s attempts to take care of the other hostages with her in captivity.
+“Even in the darkest of times and in the darkest of places, she found the strength within herself to be strong for them.
+That was the most important thing; this is still the most important thing – for us to be strong for the hostages who are there.”

 Following the moment of silence, hostage family members spoke to the crowd, many sharing memories of their loved ones and talking about their experience of October 7 last year.

-"Omry, my life, I miss you like crazy," Niva Wenkert, whose son Omer is held captive said.
-"I miss you like crazy.
-I miss you every second, in every cell in my body, with every breath Omer."
+“Omry, my life, I miss you like crazy,” Niva Wenkert, whose son Omer is held captive, said.
+“I miss you like crazy.
+I miss you every second, in every cell in my body, with every breath, Omer.”

-"How will I justify it?
-What will I tell him," she asked.
+“How will I justify it?
+What will I tell him?” she asked.

 “For 101 hostages, it is still October 7, and they are still praying every moment that we will come save them, that they will be told that they are coming home, that their nightmare will end,” Shir Siegel, whose father Keith is still in captivity, said.